-In the early 1900's the most popular recreation site in Phoenix was Eastlake Park, which featured a lake for boating, a baseball diamond and stadium, a swimming pool, and picnic and game areas.
+The most popular recreation site in Phoenix was Eastlake Park, which featured a lake for boating, a baseball diamond and stadium, a swimming pool, and picnic and game areas.
 Located at 16th Street and Jefferson, the park was easily accessible by street car.
 Though Eastlake was the most popular, it was not the city's first park.
 The Carnegie Library provided a park setting in 1908.
 Verde Park followed in 1909; Central Park in 1910 and then Eastlake in 1914.

-In 1920, city leaders moved to preserve what would become one of the city's signature desert areas -- South Mountain Park/Preserve.
+City leaders moved to preserve what would become one of the city's signature desert areas -- South Mountain Park/Preserve.
 Proponents of the acquisition saw the area as the last prime recreation site for picnicking, horseback riding and hiking near the city.
 This desert mountain region, located just over seven miles south of the city limits, was known at the time as the Salt River Mountains and included the Gila-Guadalupe and Ma Ha Tuak ranges, the highest peak in the range was Mount Suppoa at 2,690 feet.
 With the help of Senator Carl Hayden, community leaders encouraged President Coolidge to sell 13,000 acres to the City for $17,000.
 In 1925, the first patent for South Mountain Park was secured by presidential decree.
 South Mountain Park, now over 16,000 acres, is the largest municipal park in the United States and is considered by policy a part of the Phoenix Mountain Preserve System.
 Currently the Phoenix Mountain Preserve spans 37,000 acres and includes North Mountain, Camelback Mountain, Piestewa Peak and the Phoenix Sonoran Preserve.
 The Parks and Recreation Department plans to acquire additional acreage in the future.

-In 1933, the first supervised recreation program was inaugurated on city school playgrounds.
+The first supervised recreation program was inaugurated on city school playgrounds.
 Parks and Recreation Board members are appointed by the City Council to five year rotating terms.
 In 1933, the City Charter was amended to form the Parks, Playground and Recreation Board.
 This amendment became effective on February 27, 1934.
 The board assumed the maintenance of city parks from the Streets Department, and at the same time, the voters approved a $1.5 million bond program.
 In 1933, the Parks and Recreation Board was semi autonomous with far reaching powers, until November 1971 when the City Charter was amended to move many of the Parks Board's administrative functions including the appointment of the Director of Parks and Recreation to the city council.
 The City Charter grants the Parks and Recreation Board the duty and power to advise the council on recreational needs and recommend acquisition, location and nature of facilities to meet those needs.
 The Board also establishes operating policies for recreational facilities and services.